interstitialRedirectModalTitle

 That slow trickle threatened to become an acidic tidal wave.
 The mine’s dam was on the brink of failure.
 That’s when the Environmental Protection Agency swooped in to help.

-“An analysis showed that if the dam failed, a muddy wave would take out eleven homes,” says Ed Hathaway, the EPA project manager.
+“An analysis showed that if the dam failed, a muddy wave would take out 11 homes,” says Ed Hathaway, the EPA project manager.
 “That wave would turn 10 miles of the Connecticut River to the pH of stomach acid.
 It would wipe out all the natural life.”

 The local river was already suffering.
 A five-mile stretch of the Ompompanoosuc had more than 10,000 times the acceptable amount of copper.
 Fish counts were low, and the layer of sediment at the bottom of the river that is usually host to tiny bugs and other organisms was showing little life.
 One family had elevated levels of heavy metals in their drinking well, posing a threat to their health.